logicalparadox/apnagent/README.md

 #### Related Projects

-- [apnagent-ios](https://github.com/logicalparadox/apnagent-ios): Tiny iOS application for use with the example(s).
+- [apnagent-ios](https://github.com/logicalparadox/apnagent-ios): Tiny iOS application for use with the example(s) and live tests.

 ## Installation